anjiuzhe/minitouch/README.md

 You'll need to [build](#building) first.

 ### For Android 10 and up
 Minitouch can't handle Android 10 by default, due to a new security policy.
 The workaround is to forward touch commands to STFService.
-If you are using minicap standalone (without STF), you need to take care of running the service and agent, before running minicap.
+If you are using minitouch standalone (without STF), you need to take care of running the service and agent, before running minitouch.
 Instructions on how to do that can be found [here](https://github.com/openstf/STFService.apk#running-the-service).

 ### Running minitouch